flowchartsman/conf/README.md

 # conf

-struct-driven opinionated configuration with flags
+Simple, self-documenting, struct-driven configuration with flag generation.

 ## Overview
 `conf` provides a simple method to drive structured configuration from types and fields, with automatic flag and usage generation.